-In addition, as prescribed in ASC 330, "Inventory," the cost of inventories is determined based on the normal capacity of each fabrication facility.
+As prescribed in ASC 330, "Inventory," once a reserve is established for a particular item based on our assessment as described above, it is maintained until the related item is sold or scrapped as a new cost basis has been established that cannot subsequently be marked up.
+In addition, the cost of inventories is determined based on the normal capacity of each fabrication facility.
 In case the capacity utilization is lower than a certain level that management believes to be normal, the fixed overhead costs per production unit which exceed those under normal capacity are charged to cost of sales rather than capitalized as inventories.